juve/rvgahp/README.md

 ============

-This is an implementation of the remote_gahp for Condor that doesn't require ssh connections to the remote resource.
-Instead, it uses connection brokering to establish bi-directional communication between the GridManager and GAHP processes running on the remote resource.
-The key benefit of this approach is that it enables remote job submission without requiring the remote resource to run services that accept incoming network connections (usually because of security policy).
+This is an implementation of the remote_gahp for Condor that doesn't require listening services on the remote resource.
+Instead, it uses a "reverse" SSH connection from the remote resource to the submit host to establish communication between the local GridManager and the GAHP process running on the remote resource.
+The key benefit of this approach is that it enables remote job submission without requiring the remote resource to run services that accept incoming network connections, which is sometimes prohibited by security policy.

 It works like this:

 ![rvgahp design](doc/rvgahp.png)

 The server uses SSH to establish a secure connection to the submit host.
-The SSH connection starts a proxy process that listens on a UNIX domain socket for connections.
-If the SSH session gets disconnected, the server immediately reconnects.
-When a remote GAHP job is submitted, the GridManager launches an client process to start and communicate with the GAHP servers.
-The client connects to the proxy and sends the name of the GAHP to start (batch_gahp for job submission or condor_ft-gahp for file transfer).
+The SSH connection starts a proxy process that listens on a UNIX domain socket for requests.
+This SSH connection remains open all the time, even when there are no jobs running.
+If the SSH session gets disconnected, the server immediately reestablishes the connection.
+When a remote GAHP job is submitted, the GridManager launches a client process to communicate with the GAHP servers.
+The client connects to the proxy through the local UNIX socket and sends the name of the GAHP to start (batch_gahp for job submission or condor_ft-gahp for file transfer).
 The proxy forwards the request to the server, which forks the appropriate GAHP and connects it to the SSH process using a socketpair.
 Once this is done, the server immediately establishes another SSH connection to the submit host.
 The client copies its stdin from the GridManager to the proxy, and data from the proxy to stdout and back to the GridManager.
 The proxy passes data to the SSH process, and the SSH process passes data to the GAHP.
 Once all connections are established, the job execution proceeds.
 When the GridManager is done, the GAHP servers exit and the connections are torn down.

 Configuration
 -------------

-On your submit host:
+On the submit host:

-1. In your condor_config.local set:
+1. In condor_config.local set:

     ```
     REMOTE_GAHP = /path/to/rvgahp_client